davwheat/sky-plus-web-simulator/README.md

-# Sky Digibox Simulator
+# Sky+ Web Simulator

-A recreation of the old Sky Box EPG on the web.
+A recreation of the old Sky+ Box EPG on the web.

 Created with React statically rendered using Gatsby.js.